 Agroforestry system can be linked as the most sustainable systems as they link both agriculture and forestry with much more advanced technology respectively and provide a more adequate and diverse way in terms of productivity and production[8].
 Thus, Agroforestry can be considered as the healthiest and economically sound system as they provide better outcomes with respect to the most diverse fields.
 The economical outcomes of any system irrespective of any field can be only maintained when there is a prominent rise in the production level or there is a reduction in any type of losses [14].
 To achieve a profitable economics yet not compromising in the sustainability of the systems it has to be kept in mind that the losses are prevented.
 The diverse and dynamic insect fauna is due to different components of Agroforestry systems.
 To achieve a sustained production the management and proper control of insect pest is considered as crucial.
 In early 1990’s ICRAF considered pest mitigation as the major element and made general awareness regarding this and also considered it as the major research area [6].
-Insect pest regulation is the result of interaction of different components of agroforestry systems. when there is prominent diversity among the plant sources then there are generally reduced pest intensities while the taxonomically same plant species can have more diverse pest sources and may also share common pests.
+Insect pest regulation is the result of interaction of different components of agroforestry systems.
+When there is prominent diversity among the plant sources then there are generally reduced pest intensities while the taxonomically same plant species can have more diverse pest sources and may also share common pests.
 According to Andow, the population of herbivores insects generally reduce in more diverse systems as compared to polyphagous pest[2].
 These insect’s host may vary and it is due to the phenomenon known as the odour masking typically of plants also these trees prevent pest to enter into the crop fields[11].
 The knowledge on the agroforestry systems and the pest management should be updated, furthermore more emphasis should be given to those in context.
 The impact of agroforestry and pest management were largely ignored in the past but now when the system emerged as a major discipline major importance has been given specially to the pest biology, its ecology and also the species biodiversity.
 Introduction of woody perennial create major dimensions in insect pest problems and also add a different feature to entomology in the agroforestry systems[Figure 1].
 In Agroforestry systems there is amalgamation of annual crops and trees which will mature with time, and thus it creates a major environment complex to harbour insects[13].

 The Insect Community in an agroforestry system can be influenced by several factors such as